Restart expedites quantum walk hitting times

-$\langle t_f \rangle^r_{cond} := \sum_{k=1}^r (k\tau) F_{k} / \sum_{j=1}^r F_{j}$ is the conditional mean of FDPt within $r$ attempts.
-In turn, the probabilities $F_n$ were studied previously in Refs. \cite{Friedman2017a,Thiel2018a} and as mentioned for small $n$ are presented in Table \ref{tab2} (for the case $\delta=0$).
-The $F_n$'s are used to evaluate observables of interest numerically, though clearly as a stand alone they do not provide much insight.
+(see SM for detailed derivation).
+In turn, the probabilities $F_n$ were studied previously in Refs. \cite{Friedman2017a,Thiel2018a} and as mentioned for small $n$ are presented in Table \ref{tab2} (for $\delta=0$).
+The $F_n$'s are used to evaluate observables of interest numerically, though clearly as a stand-alone quantity they do not provide much insight.
 We now focus on the optimization for $\langle t_f \rangle_r$ in small and large $\tau$ limits where applicable approximations allow analytical solutions.

 {\em Zeno limit.} We now consider the case where $\tau$ is small and hence the measurements are frequent.
 Let $g(t_f) {\rm d} t_f$ be the probability of $t_f$, in the absence of restart, to be in the interval $[ t_f, t_f + {\rm d}t_f]$.
 In this limit, the process can be modeled with a continuous time formalism, which is a great simplification \cite{Dhar2015,Dhar2021}.
 This means that we can treat $g(t_f)= \sum_{n=1} F_n \delta(t_f - n \tau)$ as a smooth function.
 The main tool here is a non-Hermitian Schr\"odinger equation, $i \dot{\ket{\Psi}} = [H - i\hbar(2/\tau)\ket{\delta}\bra{\delta}]\ket{\Psi}$, and $S(t)= \bra{\Psi(t)} \Psi(t)\rangle$ is the probability that the walker ``survived'' from detection until time $t$, and $g(t_f)= - {\rm d} S(t) / {\rm d} t|_{t=t_f}$.
 With this approach and $H$ defined in Eq. (\ref{eq2}) one finds that without restart \cite{Thiel2020J,Krapivsky2014}